awslabs/amazon-documentdb-tools/performance/deployment-scanner/README.md

 --start-date                 [optional] Starting date in YYYYMMDD for historical review of cluster resource usage --end-date                   [optional] Ending date in YYYYMMDD for historical review of cluster resource usage

-If --start-date and --end-date are not provided the last 30 days are used for historical cluster resource usage.
+If --start-date and --end-date are not provided, the last 30 days are used for historical cluster resource usage.
 ```

 ### Review Amazon DocumentDB clusters in us-east-1 for November 2023:
 ```
-python3 deployment-scanner.py --log-file-name nov-23-us-east-1.csv --start-date 20231101 --end-date 20231130
+python3 deployment-scanner.py --log-file-name nov-23-us-east-1 --start-date 20231101 --end-date 20231130
 ```